CanduriFranklin/everydai-hub/documentation/software-architecture.md

 ### Data Management

-3. **Database (PostgreSQL)**: The backend interacts with the PostgreSQL database to store and retrieve data.
+1. **Database (PostgreSQL)**: The backend interacts with the PostgreSQL database to store and retrieve data.
 SQLAlchemy is used as the ORM to define and manage the database models.

 ### AI Integration

-4. **Nebius AI SDK**: The backend integrates with Nebius AI Studio using the Nebius AI SDK to perform AI-powered inferences.
+1. **Nebius AI SDK**: The backend integrates with Nebius AI Studio using the Nebius AI SDK to perform AI-powered inferences.
 The results are then sent back to the frontend for display.

-### Monitoring
+### Performance Monitoring

-5. **Prometheus**: The backend sends metrics to Prometheus for monitoring the performance and health of the application.
+1. **Prometheus**: The backend sends metrics to Prometheus for monitoring the performance and health of the application.

-6. **Grafana**: Grafana is used to visualize the metrics collected by Prometheus, providing insights into the application's performance.
+2. **Grafana**: Grafana is used to visualize the metrics collected by Prometheus, providing insights into the application's performance.

 ## Conclusion